argoproj/argo-workflows/docs/workflow-executors.md

 The wait container can create one file itself, used for terminating the sub-process.

-* `/var/argo/signal` The entrypoint binary listens to changes in this file, and signals the sub-process with the signal found in this file.
+* `/var/argo/signal` The emissary binary listens to changes in this file, and signals the sub-process with the signal found in this file.

 * Reliability:
   * Least well-tested.
   * Least popular.
-  * Simplest executor code-wise.
 * More secure:
   * No `privileged` access
   * Cannot escape the privileges of the pod's service account
   * Can [`runAsNonRoot`](workflow-pod-security-context.md).
-* Most scalable:
+* Scalable:
-  * It reads and writes directly to and from container's disk.
+  * It reads and writes to and from the container's disk and does not use any network APIs.
 * Artifacts:
   * Output artifacts can be located on the base layer (e.g. `/tmp`).
 * Configuration: